Skagway, Alaska: White Pass Yukon Railway and Bus Excursion

 Pinterest Hidden ImagePinterest Hidden ImagePinterest Hidden Image

 Cruising to Skagway, Alaska?
-The White Pass Yukon Railway train ride paired with a bus tour into the Yukon Territory is a great option.
+The White Pass & Yukon Route train ride, combined with a bus tour into the Yukon Territory, is a great way to explore the region.

-Skagway offers a variety of activities, from helicopter tours and dog sledding to historical exploration and hikes along the Chilkoot Trail.
-If you have a long day in port, you can fit in multiple activities and maximize your day there.
+Skagway offers a variety of activities, including helicopter tours, dog sledding, and historical sites, as well as hikes along the Chilkoot Trail.
+If you have a long day in port, you can fit in multiple excursions and make the most of your time.

-During our Skagway cruise stop, we chose the Yukon Rail and Bus Excursion, a day-long journey that took us from Skagway through Whitle Pass and Gold Rush route into Yukon.
-We returned on the White Pass & Yukon Route Railroad, enjoying spectacular views.
+During our Skagway cruise stop, we chose the Yukon Rail and Bus Excursion, a day-long journey that took us by bus from Skagway into the Yukon, following parts of the old Gold Rush route.
+We returned to Skagway by train, riding the historic White Pass & Yukon Route Railroad and taking in spectacular views.

 featured blog image titled 'Skagway, Alaska White Pass Yukon Railway & Bus Excursion' featuring a vintage train traveling through a lush green forested valley with mountains in the background under a clear blue sky."Pin